 It is an evil (sharr) composed of empty speech, for it communicates a conviction without any truthfulness and possibly causes harm.
 So to mention [any form of lying] makes one responsible for blame and is devoid of usefulness and is just frivolous behavior.

 The famous Ottoman scholar Ṭāshkuprī’zāda (d.
 968 AH) comments on this by making a comparison between prophethood and civilization: If truthfulness (ṣidq) was not the foundation of prophethood, then revelation and the Shariah would become void.
 So, similarly, truthfulness is the foundation of civilization; no society can uplift itself without humans being truthful to another.

 Although untruth and lies should be against the nature of a believer, Muslims also are both victims and perpetrators when it comes to misinformation.
-The amount of misinformation going around among Muslims is no different to that of non-Muslims, and can include world politics, health and medicine, and even financial scams, some of which are especially targeted at Muslims.
-And now we see the same with information on the coronavirus, where people are forwarding much information blindly.
+The amount of misinformation going around among Muslims is no different to that of non-Muslims and can include world politics, health and medicine, and even financial scams, some of which are especially targeted at Muslims.
 The Prophet Muḥammad ﷺ warned us about uncritically forwarding information: